omelchert/pyGLLE/README.md

 including the study of resonant emission of multi-frequency radiation by oscillating dissipative solitons in the LLE including third order dispersion

-> O. Melchert, A. Demircan, A. Yulin, "Multi-frequency radiation of dissipative solitons in optical fiber cavities," submitted (2020)
+> O. Melchert, A. Demircan, A. Yulin, "Multi-frequency radiation of dissipative solitons in optical fiber cavities," accepted for publication in Scientific Reports (2020-04-28)

 and the dynamics of localized dissipative structures in the generalized LLE with negative quartic group-velocity dispersion